MelonCaully/gator/README.md

 - following: shows you all feeds followed by current user

 - unfollow: unfollows given feed from the current user

+- browse: allows the user to see all posts of a given feed they follow

 ### Migrations